gharials/dev-path/docs/internet-web/web-pages.md

 The architecture in summary: _perform some operation (function) when something happens (event) to an element._

-## Application of client-side JavaScript
+## Applications of client-side JavaScript

+### Validating forms with client-side JS

-Application of client-side JS in *validating* HTML forms.
+Client-side JavaScript has its application in *validating* HTML forms.
 Users may input incorrect data or forget to input mandatory data in forms.
 The user inputs have to be checked (called *validation*) before storing in database.

 !!!info
     **How HTML forms work.**